mobayen/bla/README.md

 `exten...`
 `secti...`
 `section sh...`

-> Originaly the Blade snippets initialized with the "[Laravel Blade Snippets](https://github.com/onecentlin/laravel-blade-snippets-vscode)" and then I modified them.

 ### Route snippets
 The title of routes are too long to see it completely in the list of snippeted suggested when coding, so I had to add a short abbreviation of them!
 I know, that sucks but I couldn't find a better way that makes more sense :-(